About Us

 No assistants.
 No warehouse.
 No fulfillment center.

-I design every pin, answer every DM, write every caption, and ship every single order from home, usually surrounded by boxes and five half-finished ideas.
+I design every pin, answer every DM, write every caption, and ship every order from home β€” usually surrounded by boxes and five half-finished ideas.

-I care way too much about the small stuff most people miss: decal placement, pixel alignment, if the tape marks on a test mule are believable at 1.5 inches wide.
-That’s the point.
-That’s what makes it different.
+I care about the details most people miss: decal placement, pixel alignment, whether the tape marks on a test mule are believable at 1.5 inches wide.

 BlackN Blue started with a car.

-Not a supercar.
-Not a showpiece.
-Just my first V8 — black paint, blue stripes.
 It taught me to care about how things look, how they feel, and why the details matter.

 That stuck with me.
 So did the name.